Brief History and Current Information about the Appeals Council

 Created on March 1, 1940 as a three-member body, the Appeals Council was established to oversee the hearings and appeals process, promote national consistency in hearing decisions made by referees (now administrative law judges) and make sure that the Social Security Board's (now the Commissioner's) records were adequate for judicial review.
 The Appeals Council has grown over time due to growth in the increasingly complicated programs it reviews and the increased number of requests for review that it receives.

-Currently, the Appeals Council is made up of approximately 71 Administrative Appeals Judges, 46 Appeals Officers, and several hundred support personnel.
 The Appeals Council is physically located in Falls Church, Virginia with additional offices in Crystal City, Virginia, and in Baltimore, Maryland.
 Cases originate in hearing offices throughout the country.
-The Appeals Council looks at each case in which a request for review is filed (over 155,000 in fiscal year 2014).
+The Appeals Council looks at each case in which a request for review is filed (processing approximately 191,743 in fiscal year 2020).
 The Appeals Council may grant, deny, or dismiss a request for review.
 If the Appeals Council grants the request for review, it will either decide the case or return ("remand") it to an administrative law judge for a new decision.